bayusky/wazuh-custom-rules-and-decoders/README.md

 # Wazuh Custom Decoders and Rules
 This project contains custom decoders and rules for Wazuh, created by me.
+Some rules are based on SOC Fortress rules, and some are my own decoders and rules.

 ### How to use
 Simply put these files under /var/ossec/etc/rules and /var/ossec/etc/decoders.